Geography

 Earthquakes

-• The earth's crust is made up of different parts of various sizes.
-They are called plates.
-Most of the earthquakes in the world are caused by the movements of the plates (Tectonism),
+• Most of the earthquakes in the world are caused by the movements of the plates (Tectonism).

-• 'Richter scale' and 'Mercalli scale' are the instruments to measure/record the magnitude and the intensity of an earthquake respectively.
+'Richter scale' and 'Mercalli scale' are the instruments to measure/record the magnitude and the intensity of an earthquake, respectively.

 Seismic Waves

-• The place where the seismic waves originate beneath the earth's surface is called the focus of the earthquake.
+The place where the seismic waves originate beneath the Earth's surface is called the focus of the earthquake.
+The epicenter is that point on the ground surface which is closest to the focus.

-The earthquake zones in India
+The Earthquake Zones in India

-• The Indian plate is moving from south to north.
+The Indian plate is moving from south to north.
 That is why there are earthquakes in the Himalayan region.

-• Earthquakes occur in Assam, Arunachal Pradesh, Nagaland, Tripura, Manipur, Mizoram, Andaman and Nicobar Islands, Jammu and Kashmir, the northwestern region of Uttar Pradesh, the northern region of Bihar etc.
+Earthquakes occur in Assam, Arunachal Pradesh, Nagaland, Tripura, Manipur, Mizoram, Andaman and Nicobar Islands, Jammu and Kashmir, the northwestern region of Uttar Pradesh, the northern region of Bihar, etc.

-• During the last few years, there have been several earthquakes of varying intensities in Maharashtra and Gujarat.
+During the last few years, there have been several earthquakes of varying intensities in Maharashtra and Gujarat.

 Volcanic Activity

-• Magma or molten rock is formed beneath the ground surface due to various reasons.
+Magma or molten rock is formed beneath the ground surface due to various reasons.

-• This molten rock ruptures the ground and pours out Sometimes, it cools down beneath the ground surface instead of pouring out.
+This molten rock ruptures the ground and pours out.
+Sometimes, it cools down beneath the ground surface instead of pouring out.

-• Volcanic activities have been taking place since times immemorial.
+All these activities are called volcanic activities.
+Volcanic activities have been taking place since time immemorial.

 There are three types of Volcanoes: